Carlos9855/Sistemas-inteligentes-Prac-3/README.md

 ||6 4 1 0 2 3 8 5 7 | 104.866127729415 | 821.302085876464

 # Manhattan Distance
-Manhattan distante.
-In this heuristic we are comparing the distance between one tile in the actual state and the same tile on the goal state.
-Once we get the numbers we make a sum of every one.
-Then we compare the those numbers and expand the lowest one.
+In this heuristic a tile in the current state and the same tile in the target state.
+Once the numbers are obtained, a sum of each is performed. of each one.
+Then, those numbers are compared and the lowest one is expanded. lowest one.

 ||Initial State | Time (seconds) | Memory (MB)
 |:---: | :---: | :---: | :---:
 ||0 2 3 1 4 5 6 7 8 | 0.0339031219482421 | 0.114471435546875